Thermodynamics of charged and accelerating black holes: Conclusions

-We have revisited C-metric spacetimes describing charged and (slowly) accelerated black holes in various theories of (non-linear) electrodynamics in asymptotically AdS spacetimes and revised their thermodynamics.
+We have revisited C-metric spacetimes describing charged and (slowly) accelerated black holes in various theories of (nonlinear) electrodynamics in asymptotically AdS spacetimes and revised their thermodynamics.
 Starting from a general parametrization of the metric, we have shown that it is possible to formulate thermodynamic laws with an additional parameter.
-Exploiting the corresponding freedom, we have demonstrated that one can, for example, eliminate the non-trivial `normalization' of the Boost Killing vector, which was a peculiar feature of previous studies of thermodynamics of these black holes.
-Interestingly, the process of fixing the extra parameter is not just a `gauge choice' -- as, for example, explicitly demonstrated in Sec.~\ref{2C3}, where it partially fixes the distribution of cosmic strings -- and consequently may have physical implications.
+Exploiting the corresponding freedom, we have demonstrated that one can, for example, eliminate the nontrivial normalization of the boost Killing vector, which was a peculiar feature of previous studies of thermodynamics of these black holes.
+Interestingly, the process of fixing the extra parameter is not just a "gauge choice"--as, for example, explicitly demonstrated in Sec.~\ref{2C3}, where it partially fixes the distribution of cosmic strings--and consequently may have physical implications.
 In particular, it suggests that a choice of the parameter $c_2$ may affect the choice of the thermodynamic ensemble (and consequently may affect the phase behavior of the black hole thermodynamic system).

-We have also calculated the Euclidean action for the corresponding spacetimes using i) the standard holographic renormalization procedure and ii) the topological renormalization.
-We have shown that in the presence of non-trivial overall conical deficit $\mu_+$, the two are not equal and are related by the following formula: \be F_T=F+2\pi \ell^2 \mu_+ T=M-\phi Q-T\tilde S\,,\quad \tilde S=S-2\pi \ell^2 \mu_+\,, \ee in the Maxwell, ModMax, and RegMax cases.
+We have also calculated the Euclidean action for the corresponding spacetimes using (i) the standard holographic renormalization procedure, and (ii) the topological renormalization.
+We have shown that in the presence of nontrivial overall conical deficit $\mu_+$, the two are not equal and are related by the formula \be F_T=F+2\pi \ell^2 \mu_+ T=M-\phi Q-T\tilde S\,,\quad \tilde S=S-2\pi \ell^2 \mu_+\,, \ee in the Maxwell, ModMax, and RegMax cases.
 This result raises various questions and is perhaps the most interesting finding of our study.
-For example, does this mean that there are additional boundary terms related to cosmic strings (as encoded in the topological action renormalization calculation)?
-Does it mean that, due to the presence of cosmic strings, one could also consider a modified entropy $\tilde S$ above, instead of the Bekenstein's area law?
-Does it imply that accelerated black hole spacetimes can be assigned non-integer (generalized) Euler characteristic, as proposed in \cite{Cassani:2021dwa}?
+For example, does this mean that there are additional boundary terms related to cosmic strings (as encoded in the topological action renormalization calculation), similar to what happens in the three-dimensional C-metric spacetimes \cite{Arenas-Henriquez:2023hur, Cisterna:2023qhh, Arenas-Henriquez:2024ypo}?
+Does it mean that, due to the presence of cosmic strings, one could also consider a modified entropy $\tilde S$ above, instead of the Bekenstein area law?
+Does it imply that accelerated black hole spacetimes can be assigned a noninteger (generalized) Euler characteristic, as proposed in \cite{Cassani:2021dwa}?